rrnewton/haskell-lockfree/MichaelScott/DEVLOG.md

 itself (spinPop function calls yield after failure and threadDelay after more than 1000 -- VERY aggressive backoff).
 OH WAIT the current version of tryPop always retries under contention and only fails if the queue is empty.
-So we would not expect contention to result in retries at the level of "spinPop".
+So we would not expect *contention* to result in retries at the level of "spinPop".

+But, the lack of retries DOES mean that the queue is not running dry.
+Producers are staying ahead of consumers on average in this benchmark.
+In fact, I would not be surprised if the avg queue capacity was quite high.
+With -N2 the queue does run dry, but never with -N32.